apify/apify-docs/sources/academy/webscraping/switching_to_typescript/type_aliases.md

 ## Next up {#next}

-There is a special type you haven't learned about called `unknown`.
+A special type exists that you haven't learned about yet called `unknown`.
 We haven't yet discussed it, because it's best learned alongside **type casting**, which is yet another feature offered by TypeScript.
 Learn all about the `unknown` type and typecasting in the [next lesson](./unknown_and_type_assertions.md).